E3SM-Project/polaris/docs/developers_guide/organization/components.md

 # Components

-Currently, there are two components, `ocean`, which encompasses all the tasks for MPAS-Ocean and OMEGA, and `seaice`, which implements tasks for MPAS-Seaice.
+Currently, there are two components, `ocean`, which encompasses all the tasks for MPAS-Ocean and Omega, and `seaice`, which implements tasks for MPAS-Seaice.

 From a developer's perspective, a component is a package within polaris that has four major pieces: